 - Comparative corporate social responsibility, governance and sustainability

 - Adoption & use of information technologies in organisations

 - Organisational sensemaking

 The use of 'Problem Structuring Methods' (PSMs) and 'systems thinking' to advance our understanding of the handling of, and engagement within, 'complex' situations (i.e. characterised by their apparently overwhelming complexity), in particular, the management of configurational technologies (e.g. ERP, Social Media, AI, VR/AR/MR, robotics, blockchain, drones, 3D-printing, mobile, fracking), operational resilience, sustainable development (e.g. WEF Nexus), new hybrid organisational spaces (e.g. makerspaces, social enterprises) as well in the teaching of research methods and technology management.

 Industries: oil, electronics, tourism

-Conceptual lenses: Systems Thinking, Organisational Cybernetics (VSM / Viplan-Cybernetic Methodology), Social Shaping of Technology, Strategy-as-Practice and the work of John Dewey and Charles Peirce
+Conceptual lenses: Systems Thinking, Organisational Cybernetics (VSM / VIPLAN-Cybernetic Methodology), Social Shaping of Technology, Strategy-as-Discourse and the work of John Dewey and Charles Peirce